Devils River State Natural Area

 If you plan to swim at the park, read through our swimming safety tips before you come.

 Preparing for a Trip on the Devils River

-The wild, scenic Devils River draws kayakers and canoers seeking to paddle 47 miles from the paddler put-in at Baker's Crossing, or 32 miles from Del Norte, downriver to Lake Amistad National Recreation Area.
+The wild, scenic Devils River draws kayakers and canoers seeking to paddle 47 miles from the paddler put-in at Baker's Crossing at Highway 163, or 32 miles from Del Norte, downriver to Lake Amistad National Recreation Area.
 However, a Devils River trip is highly strenuous and recommended ONLY for experienced paddlers equipped to spend at least three days in a remote area.

-Access to the river in Del Norte (0.9 miles from the parking area) is by hiking, biking or pre-arranged tour only; no public vehicle access permitted.
+Access to the river in Del Norte (0.9 miles from the parking area) is by hiking, biking or prearranged tour only; no public vehicle access is permitted.
 No motorized boats are allowed.

-Beginning February 1, a Devils River Access Permit (DRAP) will be required for all trips on the Devils River which access TPWD-managed lands.
-The cost of a DRAP is $10.
-Read more information about how to obtain a DRAP and how to prepare for a trip on the Devils River.
+A Devils River State Natural Area Access Permit (DRSNAAP) is required for all trips on the Devils River which access Devils River State Natural Area units.
+The cost of a DRSNAAP is $10.
+Read more information about how to obtain a DRSNAAP and how to prepare for a trip on the Devils River.